 Mechanical engineers design and develop everything that is moving or has moving parts – from airplanes to wind turbines to dishwashers, as well as everything from macroscopic (large) down to nanoscopic (very small).
 They are systematic thinkers with a sense of social responsibility that leads them to constantly seek better ways of doing things.

 Many mechanical engineers specialise in areas such as materials, dynamics and controls, product design, manufacturing, energy and thermodynamics, and mechanics.
 Others cross over into other disciplines, working on everything from artificial organs in bioengineering to enhancing the field of nanotechnology.

-- The Bachelor of Engineering with Honours in Civil Engineering is fully accredited by Engineering New Zealand.
+- The Bachelor of Engineering with Honours in Mechanical Engineering is fully accredited by Engineering New Zealand.

 - ENGR 101 Foundations of Engineering

 - COSC 131 Introduction to Programming for Engineers